-Located in northern Pakistan’s Gilgit-Baltistan region, Hunza Valley is one of the most accessible mountain destinations in the country for independent travellers.
-Hunza can easily be visited without a tour.
-Public transport is widely available, accommodation ranges from budget guesthouses to comfortable homestays, and moving between villages is straightforward with shared vans, jeeps, or on foot.
+Located in northern Pakistan’s Gilgit-Baltistan region, Hunza Valley is one of the most spectacular regions in northern Pakistan.
+A place of dramatic peaks, ancient forts, turquoise lakes, and some of the most generous hospitality you’ll find anywhere in the country.
 This Hunza Valley travel guide focuses on how to travel independently, covering transport, where to stay, things to do, costs, and practical tips based on first-hand experience of someone who has spent over 3 months there.

 Best Time to Visit Hunza